NainaKothari-14/study-room-web-app/README.md

 ## 🤝 Contributing

-This is a solo project currently in active development.
-Issues and feature suggestions are very welcome — feel free to open one to start a conversation.
+Issues and feature suggestions are welcome — feel free to open one to start a conversation.

 ---